peytoncordero/DRI25/command-line.md

 Then computers started to size down.
 The interaction via command line dates from the mid-60s.
 The available hardware at that time was [computer terminals](https://en.wikipedia.org/wiki/Computer_terminal).
 The CLI emerged as a development for these machines, which included keyboards!
 The command line was much friendlier than the punch cards.

 At that same time, another user-friendly-centered way of interacting with the computer started to emerge: the Graphic User Interface (GUI).
 While GUI can be navigated via a keyboard, an essential invention for the development of GUI was the mouse (1963) because it allows users to navigate the screen with the pointer and click on icons.
-At first, the interface was limited to specific programs, but was later included in operating systems, such as macOS, Linux, and Windows, in the 1980s.
+At first, the interface was limited to specific programs but was later included in operating systems, such as macOS, Linux, and Windows, in the 1980s.

 Currently, we have computers that can be transported in our hands, from smartphones to smartwatches.
 They are literally at our fingertips, as we interact with them via touchscreen.
 We can use them for as many tasks as we can imagine, from performing basic calculations to asking for directions on a map.

 Despite all these developments, to this day, the Command Line Interface continues to be a faster and more efficient way to interact with our computers for people working with computers.
 In our case, this is especially important for some digital projects.

-# What is text for the command line?
+# What is a text for the command line?

 We mentioned that the command line is text-based.
 As humans, we are used to text with different fonts, sizes, bold and cursive letters, etc. These characteristics are for human interpretation of a text.